CiscoISE/terraform-provider-ciscoise/docs/resources/endpoint_group.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on EndpointIdentityGroup.
-  This resource allows the client to update an endpoint identity group.
-    This resource deletes an endpoint identity group.
-    This resource creates an endpoint identity group.
+  This resource allows the client to update an endpoint identity group.This resource deletes an endpoint identity group.This resource creates an endpoint identity group.
 ---

 # ciscoise_endpoint_group (Resource)

 It manages create, read, update and delete operations on EndpointIdentityGroup.

-  This resource allows the client to update an endpoint identity group.
+  - This resource allows the client to update an endpoint identity group.
-  This resource deletes an endpoint identity group.
+  - This resource deletes an endpoint identity group.
-  This resource creates an endpoint identity group.
+  - This resource creates an endpoint identity group.

 ## Example Usage